 It is the Group's policy to closely monitor the market conditions and devise suitable strategies against interest rate risk.
-As at 31 December 2010 and 2009, all the Group's borrowings were denominated in Hong Kong dollar and on a floating interest rate basis.
+As at 31 December 2011 and 2010, all the Group's borrowings were denominated in Hong Kong dollars and on a floating interest rate basis.
 The Group regularly reviews its strategy on interest rate risk management in the light of the prevailing market condition.